rage/java-programming/data/week1/3-printing.md

 Complete the assignment in such a way that your code prints the following output when run.

 <sample-output>

 Hello, this is your program!
-  My presence is only short-lived this time.
+My presence is only short-lived.
 So I will now say Goodbye!

 </sample-output>

 </programming-exercise>